RichardAth/Pari2133/ReadMe.txt

 Notes on building:

-To build GP separately from PariLib compile only the following elements in GP:
+To build GP separately from PariLib compile and linkonly the following elements in GP:

 emacs.c
 gp.c
-gplib.c
 texmacs.c
 whatnow.c